Universal classroom management strategies

 - Demonstrate knowledge as effectively as possible

-15. Give only two marks for informal assessments
+15. Give only two scores for informal assessments

 Classroom management strategies for individual students